Profit Hawk - Amazon Inventory Management Software

 Relying 100% on FBA during Q4 is risky.
 Amazon's fulfillment centers get overwhelmed.
 Receiving times balloon.
 Storage limits tighten.
 Smart sellers have backup plans:

-- Regional distribution: If you're high-volume, consider warehouses in multiple regions to get products closer to customers faster.
+• Regional distribution: If you're high-volume, consider warehouses in multiple regions to get products closer to customers faster.
+Your inventory distribution directly impacts your Amazon search ranking, so this has SEO benefits too.

 The goal isn't to abandon FBA.
 It's to have options when things don't go according to plan (and they won't).